 Last update on 2021-06-13 / Affiliate links / Images from Amazon Product Advertising API

 Unless you are shooting run and gun type footage on a DSLR or Mirrorless camera I would take your on-camera shotgun mic off the camera and mount it close to your speaker but just out of shot above the top of the frame.
 Your recorded sound quality will always be better the closer the mic is to your presenter or speaker.

 The PowerDeWise professional-grade lavalier/lapel microphone is a wired omnidirectional microphone that, while inexpensive, provides excellent audio performance.
 Check out this video to hear what it sounds like and to learn more about the mic.

-The PowerDeWise lav mic comes with a 59-inch cord, which is going to be plenty long enough in most shots.
+The PowerDeWise lav mic comes with a 59-inch cord, which is going to be long enough in most shots.
 However, if you want to get further from your camera the mic comes with a hand 79-inch extension cord.
-Both cords have a small velcro cable tidy.
-The extension cord and the velcro cord tidy are nice touches since I have used other wired lave mics with 18ft cables that always end up a tangled mess.
+Both cords have a small Velcro cable tidy.
+The extension cord and the Velcro cord tidy are nice touches since I have used other wired lave mics with 18ft cables that always end up a tangled mess.